davcpas1234/MaterialSettings/README.md

 #MaterialSettings

-The open repository with a global support for Android 5 Toolbar within any Settings Activity (`PreferenceActivity`).
+The open repository with a global support for Android 5 Toolbar within any Settings Activity (`PreferenceActivity`), compatible with API 10 and above.

 ##Important Compatibility
 ###Gingerbread